 What kind of boats can you rent?

 The list of boats you could potentially rent is diverse and it really depends on what kind of experience you want.
-Want a more traditional sailing experience?
+If you’re after a more traditional sailing experience?
 Perhaps go for a bigger sailboat.
 Want a luxurious boat so you can travel off the coast and explore the North Sea with your friends?
 A larger canal boat should fit your needs.

 Of course, if you wanna be really close to the water and perhaps even risk getting a bit wet, then a cheap canoe is definitely a fun option to consider!
 Another very popular option is the small motorboats.
 Similarly cheap and loads of fun, you can rent them and go exploring the canals of your city at your leisure.